carissablossom/mini-query-from-vanilla-js/README.md

 });
 ```

-- Start by creating a miniQuery module and move everything under it.
-So you'll have a somthing like:
+- Start by creating a `miniQuery` module and move everything under it.
+You'll have a something like:

 ```javascript
 miniQuery.DOM.hide('.klass');
 miniQuery.AjaxWrapper.request({...});
 ```

-- Then move the selectors so they work directly from miniQuery('...').
+- Move the selectors so they work directly from the `miniQuery` namespace.
 Don't move all of the functions straight under miniQuery module, think of a clean way to use them under the hood.
 - Continue with the rest of the libraries and make sure you're not repeating yourself.
-Meaning, can the libraries use each other?
+Can the libraries use each other?
-- Take small steps, don't attempt to solve this all at once.
+- Take small steps!
+Don't attempt to solve this all at once.

-###Release 5: use $
+##### Release 5: Use $

-miniQuery is too long to write, can we use $ as well.
-Nothing should change, we'll just give the user the option to use miniQuery() or $().
+`miniQuery` is too long to write; can we use `$` as well?
+Nothing should change, we'll just give the user the option to use `miniQuery` or `$`.

-###Dive Deeper
+##### Dive Deeper
 - [Bonzo](https://github.com/ded/bonzo)
 - [reqwest](https://github.com/ded/reqwest)
 - [Bean](https://github.com/fat/bean)